-4. Select to restore VM from a specific backup job, or the latest job available from the Select what to restore drop down menu.
+Select to restore VM from a specific backup job, or the latest job available from the Select what to restore drop down menu.
+Then select the virtual machine that you would like to restore.

 6. Select to restore the VM to its Original location (to the original ESXi host and datastore), or to an Alternate location (to a different VMware host or to another datastore).